vladyc1234/BoardGameLocal/README.md

 10. Notification System:

     * Implement a notification system for order updates, event reminders, and promotions.

+## MVP features

+1. Game Catalog:
+    * Allow manager to edit the game catalog at will

+2. Food and beverage catalog:
+    * Allow manager to edit the food and drinks menu at will

+3. Event manager:
+    * Allow manager to add(host) new events to the at will

+4. Game editor:
+    * Allow manager to edit a game at will

+5. Food/Drinl editor:
+    * Allow manager to edit foods and drinks at will